 These promotional types of campaigns are usually less personal and strategic.
 They are meant to promote your content, products or services.

 If you can avoid these types of emails as much as possible, you have a higher chance of maintaining strong relationships with your subscribers.
-The 20/80 rule is a good way of figuring out if you’re promoting too much.
-You should be offering 80% value and only promote 20% of the time.
+The 20/80 rule is a good way to figure out if you’re promoting too much.
+You should offer 80% value and only promote 20% of the time.

 - Triggered emails

 Automated campaigns!
 This campaign is the easiest of all to set up, since they simply get triggered through predicted user actions.

 This includes when visitors click on a link in your email, put items in their cart, and decide to abandon at the checkout process.
 It can be triggered when a customer bought something, downloaded a piece of content, and so forth.

 Say, a portion of your subscriber list hasn’t opened one of your emails in over 6 months.
 This campaign gives you the opportunity to reconnect with them and potentially turn them back into active subscribers.

 2. Build your list